pin0S/Swift-notes/README.md

 - The **`body`** property has an interesting type: **`some View`**.
 This means it will return something that conforms to the **`View`** protocol, which is our layout.
 This means we expect some type to be returned, but we don't know what it will be, so we have you covered.
 - The **`ContentView_Previews`** struct conforms to the **`PreviewProvider`** protocol.
 This code is not part of the final app that goes to the App Store; it is only used by Xcode to display a preview of the UI design alongside the code.

+### Why structs and not classes

+Probably the most important reason for structs is that it forces us to think about isolating state in a clean way.

+## SwiftUI View

+- It is important to note that **for SwiftUI developers, there is nothing behind our view.** Meaning that when you try to make white space behind font turn `red` you shouldn’t do that with weird hacks or tricks.
+- Therefore it is important to try to think in the mindset of **what you see is what you have.**
+    - if you have this mindset then instead of thinking how to I make the color behind the text box a different color you think how do I make the text box bigger.
+Practically it would look like this:

+        ```swift
+        Text("Hello, world!")
+            .frame(maxWidth: .infinity, maxHeight: .infinity)
+            .background(.red)
+        ```

+### Some View

+What **`some View`** lets us do is say “this will be a view, such as **`Button`** or **`Text`**, but I don’t want to say what.”
+So, the hole that **`View`** has will be filled by a real view object, but we aren’t required to write out the exact long type.

+- Not sure how important this is going to be, basically `some View` is like an any type, saying put anything inside me and I’ll figure it out by creating a tuple and listing the types.
+If I struggle with stuff later on I can [revisit this lesson](https://www.hackingwithswift.com/books/ios-swiftui/why-does-swiftui-use-some-view-for-its-view-type)

 ## Stacks

 A way for swiftui’s View to return multiple things, you have three options that I know about now: